nanw1103/parallel-processing-patterns/README.md

 3. System I/O is reduced, by moving from polling pattern to event-driven pattern.
 4. Task tracking of sparse tasks is more complex and may require additional consideration to track the logical task.
 5. System dependency increase.
 Normally polling is simpler and callback or messaging requires additional infrastructure.

+The Sparse Task pattern depends on scheduling from distributed task scheduler to monitor task timeout.
+One timeout task is associated with one logical long-run task.
+This model handles each task individually.
+An alternative is to handle a large number of items in batches, which is covered by the Ledger pattern.

 ### 5. Ledger
 WIP